|

 nor water nor fire nor air,

-wherein is neither defeat nor victory,
+wherein is neither defeat by nor victory over others,

 neither falling nor arising,